McDonough School of Business: Student groups, activities, and employment

 The Undergraduate Program Office and active students provide dozens of activities and groups.
 Some activities include the Georgetown University Student Investment Fund, Georgetown University Accounting Society, Innovo Consulting, Hilltop Consultants, Alpha Kappa Psi Professional Business Fraternity, Young Alumni Mentor Program, Stock Pitch Competition, and other activities.

 Students work for a variety of skill-based jobs on campus, such as in accounting or finance department of student groups and companies (such as The Corp, The Hoya, and the Georgetown University Alumni & Student Federal Credit Union), the University Investment Office, the MSB Tech Center, and University Information Services.

 The school also offers six-week summer study-abroad programs tailored specifically for business students at the University of Oxford, Sophia University in Tokyo, and the ESADE Business School.

 Graduate school

 Graduate work offered by the school includes Master of Business Administration (MBA) programs, two Global Executive MBA programs, a Master of Science in Finance (MSF) program, a Master of Science in Management and an Executive Master's in Leadership degree.

 MBA program

-The Georgetown MBA full-time program is a general management program oriented toward those with liberal arts, science, or technical undergraduate degrees.
-Typical students include mid-level managers.
-During the program, students are required to participate in four one-week residences, of which one is international.
+Georgetown University’s Full-time MBA is a global management program that provides a rigorous foundation in ethics and leadership for graduates of liberal arts, science or technical disciplines.
+A signature element of the program is the Global Business Experience consulting projects where students work with international companies to address real-world challenges facing the organizations.

 For the class of 2019, 34% of enrolled students were international and 77% lived, worked, or studied abroad.
 There were 1,742 applicants and 276 were enrolled.